conda-incubator/conda-auth/README.md

 # conda-auth

-A conda plugin for ensuring that user credentials are not compromised while using conda channels requiring HTTP Basic Authentication and OAuth Authentication.
+A conda plugin for handling various HTTP based authentication schemes.

+Conda auth is a plugin that handles various authentication schemes as well as login session management.
+Currently, the following authentication schemes are supported:

+HTTP Basic Authentication
+On top of this, conda-auth supports session management via two subcommands for logging into services (conda auth login) and logging out of services (conda auth logout).

 ## Why conda-auth?